CLOFEN

 Things you should not do

-Stopping this medicine suddenly may bring on severe spasms and other unwanted symptoms, such as nervousness, confusion, hallucinations, abnormal thinking or behaviour, convulsions, uncontrollable twitching, jerking or writhing movements, fast heartbeat, high body temperature, pain in muscles, fever and dark urine.
+Stopping this medicine suddenly may make your condition worse.
+You may experience the following: nervousness, feeling confused, hallucinations, abnormal thinking or behaviour, convulsions, uncontrollable twitching, jerking or writhing movements, fast heartbeat, high body temperature, pain in muscles, fever, dark urine.
 The excessive stiffness (spasms) in your muscles may also get worse.

 If CLOFEN must be stopped, your doctor will reduce the dose gradually over a period of 1 to 2 weeks so that these unwanted effects are avoided.